 Eric introduced Wine Balloon on Shark Tank, hoping to find a shark willing to fund his creative solution.
 In return for 30% equity, he requested $40,000 in exchange.
 Did the entrepreneur get a deal on Shark Tank?
 Check out our Wine Balloon update to find out!

-Wine Balloon Shark Tank Update
+Wine Balloon (Air Cork) Net Worth Shark Tank Update 2025

-As for a Wine Balloon Update, Eric Corti finally decided not to sell all of his company and to back out of the deal with Mark Cuban and Lori Greiner after appearing on Shark Tank.
+Eric Corti finally decided not to sell all of his company and to back out of the deal with Mark Cuban and Lori Greiner after appearing on Shark Tank.
 Rather, he kept ownership of the Wine Balloon and changed the product’s name to Air Cork.
 This turned out to be the choice, as the business expanded and the company received recognition and distribution.

 Air Cork is still operating as of today, generating an estimated $7 million in revenue per year.
-The product is sold on Amazon, and the company’s website and it has a devoted following of customers.
+The product is sold on Amazon and the company’s website and it has a devoted following of customers.
 Eric has scaled his firm successfully while sticking to his vision because he has kept control of his company.

-Yes, Eric got the deal on the shark tank with Mark Cuban and Lori Greiner.
+Yes, Eric got the deal on the Shark Tank with Mark Cuban and Lori Greiner.
 Mark Cuban and Lori Greiner made him an offer of $400,000 for 100% of the business during the show.
 Eric first said yes to the offer.

-Mark Cuban and Lori Greiner1# $600,000 for 100% equity
+| Mark Cuban and Lori Greiner | 1# $600,000 for 100% equity 2# $400,000 for 100% equity | N/A | Yes |

 Wine Balloon Shark Tank Pitch

-The widespread issue of wine frustrated wine enthusiast Eric Corti going bad after it was opened, which is how Wine Balloon was born.
+The widespread issue of wine frustrated wine enthusiast Eric Corti who went bad after it was opened, which is how Wine Balloon was born.
 He was determined to find a solution, so he applied his technical experience to construct a device that would seal a wine bottle tightly, keeping air from tainting the wine.
 To keep the wine fresh, the medical-grade latex device expands inside the bottle.

 Similar to many business owners, Eric contributed $65,000 of his own funds to the company’s manufacturing and product development.
 Even with these obstacles, he remained committed to making Wine Balloon a success.